nathanvid/infinitemage-website/content/chapters/chapter_0205.md

 "Please don't irritate me and explain it comprehensibly."

-"Some technology of the Mecha System can change the information of specific spaces.
+"Some technology of the Mecca System can change the information of specific spaces.
 Simply put, it's been sent to another dimension.
-To enter the Great World Hall, you need to shut down the Mecha System first."
+To enter the Great World Hall, you need to shut down the Mecca System first."

 "How do we shut it down?"

 "Looking at the map of Jebul, there's a portal that goes to Ingris.
-It's a place that controls all information in Heaven, and you should be able to shut down the Mecha System there too."
+It's a place that controls all information in Heaven, and you should be able to shut down the Mecca System there too."

 "Huh?
 Ingris?"